smarjancic/odroid-server/README.md

+ - Cron job executing healthchecks and updating healthchecks.io
-Python server used for integration with IFTTT
+ - Python server used for integration with IFTTT